X

 The Rental Housing Invoice Portal is used to collect compliance monitoring fees.
 The payment portal provides options to set up a free, one-time direct draft from a banking account or charge to a credit card (for an additional 3% transaction fee).
 Virginia Housing uses a banking provider; no account information will be stored after the transaction is complete.
 The payment portal can accept invoices for multiple projects in one transaction and provides an immediate email confirmation.

-Tax Credit Annual Owner Certification
+Tax Credit Annual Owner's Certification

-The Project Information Report and the annual Owner’s Certification report will be distributed to the primary owner and management contacts for our tax credit projects on Friday, January 5, 2024.
+On January 9, 2026, the Project Information Report (PIR) and the annual Owner’s Certification report will be distributed to the property's owner and management contacts.
 The reports will be sent from the Virginia Housing regional email accounts using Adobe Sign.
+Review the instructions in the Annual Tax Credit Reporting User Instructions for guidance.

 Average Income Test (AIT) Annual Reporting